GLS Czech Republic General Business Conditions

-5.6.
-If the Client, without a prior consent of GLS, significantly exceeds the agreed or usually dispatched quantity, weight or volume of dispatched parcels, GLS has the right to accept the above-limit parcels only after concluding amendment to the Forwarding Contract.
+5.7.
+If the Client, without a prior consent of GLS, signifi cantly exceeds the agreed or usually dispatched quantity, weight or volume of dispatched parcels, GLS has the right to accept the above-limit parcels only after concluding an amendment to the Forwarding Contract.

-6.1 Upon delivery, the carefully packaged and legibly addressed parcel is handed over to the address by the delivery driver.
+6.1 Upon delivery, the carefully packaged and legibly addressed parcel is handed over to the Addressee by the delivery driver.
 When the driver arrives at the destination to deliver the parcel, he may not be kept waiting; if he is kept waiting, the delivery process may be broken off .

 6.2 Parcels are handed over upon signing of the receipt by the Addressee, or by other persons who, under the given circumstances, can be assumed to be entitled to receive the parcels.
 These include, primarily, the persons present in the premises of the Addressee and, for parcels sent to a private address, the persons present at the address.
-For registered parcels, the Addressee must provide a letter of authorisation.
-By giving his/her signature the Addressee confirms that the parcel has been delivered properly and it meets all prescribed requirements.
+For registered parcels, only the Addressee or a person equipped with a letter of authorization are allowed to be handed the parcel over.
+By giving his/her signature the Addressee confi rms that the parcel has been delivered properly and it meets all prescribed requirements.

-6.3 In the case of delivery of a registered parcel, i.e. “AddresseeOnlyService”, the Addressee is the person designated by the Sender.
-This person must provide documents to prove his/her identity.
-In this case, besides the recipient‘s signature, the number and type of the document presented by the recipient to prove their identity must also be indicated.
+6.3 In the case of delivery of a registered parcel in terms of “AddresseeOnlyService”, the Addressee is the person designated by the Sender.
+This person has to provide documents to prove his/her identity.
+In this case, besides the recipient‘s signature, the number and type of the document presented by the recipient to prove their identity has also to be indicated.

-6.4 In the case of the CashService (if such has been ordered), delivery shall only take place after the cash amount due has been paid and the Addressee shall confirm receipt of the consignment by their signature.
-The recipient may not open the parcel before performing these actions.
-The recipient can pay the COD value by payment card or in cash.
-In case of the COD payment by a payment card, the Client will be charged extra surcharge in accordance with the currently valid price list unless the Client forbade paying the COD value by payment card in the Forwarding contract explicitly.
+6.4 In the case of the CashService (if such has been ordered), delivery shall only take place after the cash amount due has been paid and the Addressee shall confirm the receipt of the consignment with their signature.
+The recipient shall not open the parcel before performing these actions.
+The recipient can pay the COD value with a payment card or in cash.
+In case of the COD payment with a payment card, the Client will be charged extra surcharge in accordance with the currently valid price list.

-6.5 If required by the Client, a standard consignment can be delivered via the dispensing place.
-The permission for the taking it over is proved by the identity card or by the unique password, that GLS sends to the Addressee via e-mail or SMS.
+6.5 If required by the Client, a standard consignment can be delivered via a dispensing place.
+Takeover is authorized by the identity card or by a unique password sent by GLS to the Addressee via e-mail or SMS.
 In such a case the provision in 7.3 is not followed and there will be no other delivery attempt to the original address.